CacheMeIfYouCan1/algoTrade/README.md

 before the infinite while loop.
 This is to ensure that there is only one socket connection open, which fetches the data stream.
 Its also important to lock the order_book_dict at this point, to avoid race-conditions.

-The data is fetched as a two dimensional array and consists of the bid/ask value and the corresponding size of the order.
+The data is fetched in json format and the relevant fields are stored as a two dimensional array, which consists of the bid/ask value and the corresponding size of the order.
 Datasets can be either ask or bid data, every dataset represents one open order.

+Unfortunately the fetched data seems to be corrupted sometimes, We can validate that by checking if the dataset contains 'price'.

 All fetched orders are open at the time when they are fetched.
 Some orders contain the size '0', they are filtered out as they would interfere with the estimation of the value relations.

+##### functionality:
+the logic is simple and can be summarized as following:

+If a bid or ask order is present, the values are stored in the the dictionary.
+If their size is bigger than 0, their value will be appended to the corresponding list and the best bid/ask price is updated.

 ##### limitations: